psfoley/openfl/README.md

 * [GitHub* Issues]()

-### OpenFL and the Federated Tumor Segmentation (FeTS) Initiative
+### Relation to OpenFederatedLearning and the Federated Tumor Segmentation (FeTS) Initiative

-This project extends the [Open Federated Learning (OpenFL)](https://github.com/IntelLabs/OpenFederatedLearning) framework that was developed as part of a collaboration between Intel and the University of Pennsylvania (UPenn) for federated learning.
+This project builds on the [Open Federated Learning](https://github.com/IntelLabs/OpenFederatedLearning) framework that was developed as part of a collaboration between Intel and the University of Pennsylvania (UPenn) for federated learning.
 It describes Intel’s commitment in supporting the grant awarded to the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/)